 When an item status is "Shorter Loan", it means that the item is available for check out to BGSU patrons, but for a shorter time period than our main stack items.
-Unfortunately, OhioLink patrons and courtesy card holders cannot check these items out.
+Unfortunately, OhioLINK patrons and courtesy card holders cannot check these items out.
+A list of all item status definitions can be found in the catalog.

-You can find all item status definitions here and the Music Library's ciruclation policy for sound recordings and videos is below:
+The Music Library's circulation policy for sound recordings and videos is below:

 Usually, this means that we have ordered and received it, and it is now in the process of being cataloged and prepared for the shelf.
 Let us know that you're waiting for it, and we can place a hold on it, so that you'll get a notification as soon as it's ready to circulate.

 The NW Regional Depository is the off-site storage space where we keep materials that are not in high demand.
 If you find something you want that is located there, let us know at our service desk, and we'll put in a request for you.
 Items from the Depository are usually delivered the next business day; books are delivered to the main circulation desk while recordings are delivered to the Music Library.

 Sorry, but no. The privacy of library patrons is really important to us, and we can't give out information about who has what checked out.
 We'd recommend searching OhioLINK to find another copy of the book that you can borrow.

 Courtesy cards are for Alumni and non-BGSU affiliated library users.
 However, if you are a cardholder of another OhioLINK institution, you can borrow materials via OhioLINK without a courtesy card.